-When responding to a notification, worry statements can be used to identify what Child Safety is worried might happen to the child in the future, based on our assessment of past and current harm.
+At the investigation and assessment stage, worry statements can be used to identify what Child Safety is worried might happen to the child in the future, based on our assessment of past and current harm.

-Where an assessment identifies that a child is in need of protection, a worry statement is developed to assist everyone to understand what Child Safety is concerned might happen to harm the child in the future if nothing changes.
+Where an investigation and assessment identifies that a child is in need of protection, a worry statement is developed to assist everyone to understand what Child Safety is concerned might happen to harm the child in the future if nothing changes.

-Where harm has occurred, a harm statement will be written, and a worry statement will be developed for each harm statement.
-Where only risk of harm is identified, develop only a worry statement for each complicating factor present which gives rise to the future risk of harm.
+Tip: Where harm is substantiated, a harm statement will be written and a worry statement will be developed for each harm statement.
+Where only risk of harm is substantiated, NO harm statement is written and the worry statement/s will be developed in response to the complicating factor/s that give rise to the future risk of harm.

-When ongoing intervention is commenced for a child in need of protection, the worry statements articulate the probable future harm, and the reason Child Safety is remaining involved.
-If further harm is identified while the case is open, or Child Safety become aware of other significant complicating factors that give rise to the future risk of harm, update the worry statements accordingly.
+Once a case is opened for ongoing intervention for a child in need of protection, the worry statements articulate the probable future harm and the reason Child Safety is, and continues, to be involved.
+If further harm is substantiated while the case is open, or Child Safety become aware of other significant complicating factors that give rise to the future risk of harm, the worry statements should be updated to reflect this.

-Progress made by parents in relation to addressing the documented worries is captured in the strengths and protection sections of the Collaborative Assessment and Planning Framework Tool.
+Tip: Progress made by parents in relation to addressing the documented worries is captured in the strengths and protection sections of the Collaborative Assessment and Planning Framework Tool.